enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 # Programming and Toolchain Analysis for CubeCell
 A key requirement of the project was the reuse of existing hardware from previous initiatives.
 Specifically, the board selected was the Heltec HTCC-AB01, which integrates the ASR6501 chip.
 The board comes preloaded with an Arduino-compatible bootloader that allows firmware flashing via the Arduino IDE.
 However, another important requirement was to enable future programming of the board without relying on the Arduino IDE.
 This made it necessary to find a method for flashing compiled binaries to the board via USB using the original bootloader.
 As a result, research was conducted into the Heltec CubeCell board, its bootloader behavior, and its available toolchain options.

-As described in the official documentation[20], the CubeCell board supports two different bootloaders, one of which is Arduino-compatible.
+As described in the official documentation[@heltec-am01], the CubeCell board supports two different bootloaders, one of which is Arduino-compatible.
 However, as visible in the screenshots provided on the same page, this bootloader is closed-source and not publicly available.
-Several related issues have already been opened on GitHub, such as [21], where users express concerns about the lack of transparency.
-In another thread [22], a user even accuses Heltec of violating the GPL license by misusing the GCC compiler.
+Several related issues have already been opened on GitHub, such as [@heltec-issue80], where users express concerns about the lack of transparency.
+In another thread [heltec-issue281], a user even accuses Heltec of violating the GPL license by misusing the GCC compiler.
 These concerns indicate that Heltec is not interested in open-sourcing its development tools, making it necessary to find a workaround.

 To better understand the programming process, the behavior of the Arduino IDE must first be analyzed.
 Before any code can be compiled for the CubeCell board, the hardware-specific configuration must be installed via the Arduino Board Manager.
-This manager downloads configuration files from the Heltec GitHub repository [23].
+This manager downloads configuration files from the Heltec GitHub repository [@heltec-cubecell-github].
 In particular, the get.py script in the tools folder contains the following line:
 ```python
 tools_to_download = load_tools_list(current_dir + '/../package/package_CubeCell_index.template.json', identified_platform)
 ```